 A leaking toilet is not only a nuisance but also a potential health hazard.
 It can cause water damage to your bathroom, increase your water bill, and even promote the growth of mould and mildew.

-Whether it’s coming from the tank lid, the outlet valve or the bowl itself, a leaking toilet not only wastes water but can also cause damage to the bathroom floor, walls, and subfloor if left unchecked.
+Whether it’s coming from the tank lid, toilet base, the supply line connection, or the bowl itself, a leaking toilet not only wastes water but can also damage the bathroom floor, walls, and subfloor if left unchecked.
 It can signify a more significant plumbing issue that may require professional attention.

 Understanding the common causes of leaks can help you identify and fix the problem quickly and efficiently, saving you time and money in the long run.